ardanlabs/service/README.md

 ## Minimal Qualified Student

 The material has been designed to be taught in a classroom environment.
-The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.
+The code is well commented but missing some contextual concepts and ideas that will be covered in class.
 Students with the following minimal background will get the most out of the class.

 * Studied CS in school or has a minimum of two years of experience programming full time professionally.
 * Familiar with structural and object oriented programming styles.